 2. Do Not Aim Them Towards The Face Or Clothing

 3. Put The Bombs In A Metal Bucket After Use

 4. Do Not Take Photos In A Dry Place Or Near Flammable Objects

 6. Pour Water On The Bombs After Use

 Smoke Bomb Photography is sure one of the most captivating photography styles and can really help your images stand out.
 Whether you are building a portfolio or doing the shoot for a client, smoke bombs are great props.
 The fact that they are affordable and easy to use, once you are familiar with the rules, makes them more practical.
-Smoke Bombs look great at every lighting condition.
+Smoke Bombs look great in every lighting condition.

 Plus, for this style, you do not even need a lot of special photography equipment.
 Hence, no matter what photography genre you are shooting, you can definitely amp up your shoot with a couple of coloured smoke bombs.

 Read Next: Follow These 4-Easy Steps To Get Mouth-Watering Food Photos With Just Your Phone